Singapore could house Neste's next giant refinery

 Neste's existing renewable-diesel plant in Singapore is the largest in the world, boasting a capacity of 1.1 million metric tonnes a year.

-The company also runs a similar facility in Rotterdam in the Netherlands, and two smaller units in Porvoo, Finland.
+The firm also runs a similar facility in Rotterdam in the Netherlands, and two smaller units in Porvoo, Finland.

-Mr Lievonen noted that the S$1.2 billion refinery in Tuas has performed very well since it opened in November 2010, recording a 30 per cent jump, equivalent to a 300,000 tonne growth in capacity, over the last four years.
+Mr Lievonen noted that its $1.2 billion Tuas refinery has performed very well, recording a 30 per cent jump, equal to a 300,000 tonne growth in capacity, over the last four years.

+Most of the renewable diesel from the plant goes to the product's main markets in Europe and North America.

-Mr Lievonen said: "The greatest contribution the Singapore refinery has made is its role in the fight against climate change.
-The Neste Singapore refinery is helping customers reduce greenhouse gas emissions by three million tonnes annually.
+Mr Lievonen said: "The Neste Singapore refinery is helping reduce greenhouse gas emissions by three million tonnes annually.

 "The reduction is equal to the permanent removal of 900,000 cars from the roads.
 This is a great achievement for a company and the environment.

-"Today, people are talking about climate change.
-They are becoming more and more aware (of the need for cleaner fuels), and there is immense demand."
+"Today, people... are becoming more and more aware (of the need for cleaner fuels), and there is immense demand."

-Minister for Trade and Industry (Industry) S Iswaran told the anniversary gathering that Neste's investment in Singapore in 2007 was "not only an ambitious and strategic move... but also a strong vote of confidence for Singapore as a destination for high value-added manufacturing".
+Minister for Trade and Industry (Industry) S. Iswaran told the anniversary gathering that Neste's investment here in 2007 was "not only an ambitious and strategic move... but also a strong vote of confidence for Singapore as a destination for high value-added manufacturing".

-"Today, Neste Singapore serves several key markets across the world with renewable diesel, one of the cleanest forms of diesel on the market.
-This is enabled by Singapore's well-connected air and sea links, as well as extensive network of free-trade agreements.
+"Today, Neste Singapore serves several key markets across the world.
+This is enabled by Singapore's well-connected air and sea links, as well as extensive network of free trade agreements.

 "In particular, Neste has benefited from our strong trade links with developed economies, such as the US and Europe, in serving the demand from these markets."